karl-zylinski/karl-zylinski.github.io/content/posts/strings.md

 **And we are done!**

 We didn't see any four-byte runes.
 But it's the same dance: The first byte starts with `11110` (four `1`s).
 Then follows three bytes starting with `10`.
 > As an exercise, try adding an emoji to the string and manually decode it.
-Emojis are usually encoded using four bytes.
-Also, see if you can find some emojis that are grapheme clusters (multiple runes) and some that are a single rune.
+Many emojis are encoded using four bytes.
+However, some emojis may use multiple runes (they are grapheme clusters, which I cover in the full eBook).

-You can verify these things by looping over the string as usual and printing the decoded runes as binary numbers:
+You can verify our results by looping through the string as usual (loop through `str`, not `str_bytes`) and printing the automatically decoded runes as binary numbers:

 ```go
 str := "Cät=猫"